‘Summer House’ Star Amanda Batula Shows Off Her Glistening Hamptons Body In Stunning Bikini Shot

 200K!
 It’s a small number compared to the accounts with millions of followers these days but I wanted to thank you all for the love and support these past 3 years.
 Thank you for all the positivity you have brought and for sharing all of your personal stories with me.
 Although I can’t respond to everyone, I try to read all my messages and I am truly touched by them ????You are all amazing and this picture is completely irrelevant but I just wanted to tell you all that I love you and THANK YOU ????
 I can’t wait to keep sharing my life with you all ????

 The third season of Summer House ended with Amanda and Kyle getting engaged during a stunning sunset boat ride.
-Amanda told Hollywood Life that even on the evening of her proposal she was wearing a swimsuit because Kyle told her he was taking her somewhere “nautical.”
+Amanda told Hollywood Life that even on the evening of her proposal she was wearing a swimsuit because the Loverboy founder told her he was taking her somewhere “nautical.”

 “I had a bathing suit top on underneath my dress.
 I almost wore the worst, most tackiest outfit because I was told we were going somewhere nautical!”
 Amanda said of the surprise proposal.